 - 200 g nuts of your choice

 - Place the nuts into a non stick frying pan and heat over a low temperature

-- Hear the sugar over a medium temperature until a caramel forms
+- Place the fructose into a stainless steel frying pan and heat over a medium temperature until a caramel forms

 - Add the nuts and stir quickly

 - Blitz in a food processor until fine